NVIDIA/NVTX/c/README.md

 - GNU g++ (4.8.5 to 11.1)
 - clang (3.5.2 to 12.0)
 - Microsoft Visual C++ (VS 2015 to VS 2022)
-    - VS 2017.7 or newer recommended for better error messages
+    - On VS 2017.7 and newer, NVTX enables better error message output
-- NVIDIA nvcc (CUDA 7.0 or newer)
+- NVIDIA nvcc (CUDA 7.0 and newer)